yannikschaelte/tex2svg/README.md

 tex2svg '\\[\\exp(i\\cdot\\pi) + 1 = 0\\]' fig.svg
 ```

+Note that currently double instead of single backslashes are required, because the developer was too lazy to check how to get rid of them.

 ## Requirements

 The tool requires ``pdflatex``, ``pdf2svg`` to be available.
 These can easily be installed via